ValentinMENDIss/ValentinMENDIss/README.md

 # About me:

-I'm Valentin Virstiuc, a passionate programmer and tech enthusiast with a love for exploring the world of computing.
+I'm Valentin Virstiuc, a passionate programmer and tech enthusiast 💻 with a love for exploring the world of computing .
 When I'm not tinkering with my PC (old or new, it's all good!), you can find me diving into the wonderful worlds of Linux, BSD, and servers.